SilvanCodes/blog/_posts/2021-05-16-starting-with-jekyll-on-github-pages.md

 Well, wasn't that a ride.
 From that behavior described above I conclude two things:

-1. The empty `baseurl` leads to a a situation where the style are not found at path where they are looked for.
+1. The empty `baseurl` leads to a a situation where the styles are not found at the path where they are looked for.

 2. The style names that are set via the GithHub UI are not functional and sadly lead to a silent failure.
    I haven't had any luck with remote themes either.